GoogleCloudPlatform/dataflow-speech-redaction/README.md

 Once the steps are completed above, upload your audio files to the **Uploaded Audio Files** storage bucket.
 Once the file is processed you will find the DLP findings in the **DLP Findings** storage bucket and the redacted audio files in the **Redacted Audio Files** storage bucket.

-## Optional: DLP inspection template creation
+## DLP inspection template creation

 To create a DLP Inspection template, you can utilize the `create_template.py` Python script.